Skip to content

 Should I opt out my patents, patent applications and/or SPCs?

-There are pros and cons of opting out or leaving patents, patent applications and SPCs ”opted in” to (so within) the UPC’s jurisdiction.
+There are pros and cons of opting out or leaving patents, patent applications and SPCs within the UPC’s jurisdiction.
 Ultimately, the decision likely turns on whether there is a wish to be able to enforce centrally while being comfortable with the chance the patents and/or SPCs are also open to being invalidated centrally.

-Whether to opt out or stay opted in will likely depend on the number of patents and SPCs a business has, the importance of those rights to the business and appetite to test a new system.
+Whether to opt out or stay within the jurisdiction will likely depend on the number of patents and SPCs a business has, the importance of those rights to the business and appetite to test a new system.
 If you would like advice on whether to opt out patents, patent application and SPCs and which to opt out, please contact us here, via gje@gje.com or ask your usual GJE contact.

 How do I opt out?